ABOUT OUR CHALETS

 The service, food and wine are the same in all YSE chalets.
 Only the degree of comfort and the location vary.

 Our most expensive chalets are Pic Noir, Perdrix, Ptarmigan and Chalet d’Isère.
 The “PPPs” were built four years ago and are utterly luxurious apartments on the main street in the middle of the village.
 Chalet d’Isère was built at the same time and is one of the finest 16-bed chalets in the resort.
-All four have en-suite throughout, of course, lift, saunas, log fires, huge balconies, big views, wifi, bootwarmers – everything you could dream of – and Chalet d’Isère also has an indoor hot tub and a TV room.
+All four have en-suite throughout, of course, lift, saunas, log fires, huge balconies, big views, wifi, boot warmers – everything you could dream of – and Chalet d’Isère also has an indoor hot tub and a TV room.

-Our least expensive is La Moraine, a traditional chalet near the nursery slopes with a bathroom for every three guests but at least as much atmosphere, and still the indispensable bootwarmers and wifi.
+Our least expensive is Les Gnellets, a traditional chalet near the nursery slopes with a bathroom for every three guests but at least as much atmosphere, and still the indispensable boot warmers and wifi.

 But none of this will make you happy if you are a cantankerous old curmudgeon who never wanted to come in the first place!
 Enjoying the company of friends or family is half the point.
 YSE won’t subject you to the quizzes or pub crawls beloved of some tour operators, but you still need to be vaguely sociable.
 Even in a chalet for four there are three other people’s holidays to ruin, and a chalet girl who’ll dine out on your grumpiness for twenty years!